mykebrowne/secondrepo/README.md

 # Pig Latin Simulator project

-The script takes in text and converts it to a fake pig latin.
+The script takes in a string  and converts it to a fake pig latin.